-The white grape comes from France, Synonyms are Molette Blanche, Molette de Seyssel and (falsely and confusingly) Mondeuse Blanche.
-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Cacaboué. jacquère or Mondeuse Blanche be confused.
-By comparing the DNA profiles, the presumption was refuted that it was a mutation of the no longer cultivated variety Roussette Basse is.
-According to done in 2013 DNA analysis it is a presumably natural cross between Gringet x Gouais blanc (Heunisch).
+The white grape variety comes from France, Synonyms are Molette Blanche, Molette de Seyssel and (incorrectly and confusingly) Mondeuse Blanche.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Cacaboué. jacquère or Mondeuse Blanche be confused.
+By comparing the DNA profiles, the assumption was refuted that it was a mutation of the no longer cultivated variety Roussette Basse is.
+According to in 2013 DNA analysis is a presumably natural cross between Gringet x Gouais Blanc (Heunisch).

-The medium to late-ripening, high-yielding vine is prone to falseness mildew and Botrytis, It produces light colored, alcoholic and acidic white wines.
-The variety was first introduced in 1876 by the two French ampelographers Victor Pulliat (1827-1896) and Alphonse Mas as a species of the area Seyssel in Savoy mentions where it is still allowed in sparkling wine today.
+The medium to late ripening, productive vine is prone to the wrong mildew and Botrytis, It produces light-colored, alcoholic and acid-rich white wines.
+The variety was first discovered in 1876 by the two French ampelographers Victor Pulliat (1827-1896) and Alphonse Mas as a variety of the range Seyssel in Savoy mentions where it is still permitted in sparkling wine today.
 The acreage in 2010 was 29 hectares.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)